 Wendy Brown, a financial professional with Merrill Lynch, has a client base that is approximately 50 percent women.
 She offers related, and solid, advice for how financial professionals can connect with and inspire their female clients:

 - Let them speak!
 Women connect better when they're allowed to voice their thoughts, fears...and dreams.

 - Women want their concerns to be acknowledged, and they want to be spoken to with respect and compassion.

 - Women prefer a collaborative approach.
-Some female clients have chosen to work with me over previous male advisors because the male advisor made them feel dumb and that their opinion was not important.
+Some female clients have chosen to work with me over previous male financial professionals because the male financial professional made them feel dumb and that their opinion was not important.